ahay/src/user/pyang/readme.txt

 ==================================================================
 Miscellaneous:
-ft3d.c(fftw required): 3D FFT is coded as a linear operator in Madagascar linear operator standard.
-	oper(adj, add, nm, nd, mod, dat);
-maskft3d.c: a mask applied on 3d fft to constrain the bandlimitedness.
+maskft3d.c: a mask applied on 3d fft